Class of 1965

 2nd, ASU, Small School Sweepstakes, February 20, 1965

-School Spirit Award:
+WRHS School Spirit Award: Class of 1965

 Class